-- Minor behaviour breaches or incidents are handled by staff members at the time it happens; - Major behaviour breaches or incidents are referred directly to Heads of Department, the Year Level Deputy Principal or Junior/Senior School Principals.
+- Minor behaviour breaches or incidents are handled by staff members at the time it happens; - Major behaviour breaches or incidents are referred to Heads of Department Curriculum, Heads of Department - Engagement, the Year Level Deputy Principal or a Principal in line with the table of Disciplinary Consequences, Actions and Referrals

 Minor engagement or behaviour breaches are handled by the staff members at the time it happens.
-Minor behaviours are:
+Minor behaviours:

-- minor breach in school values; - do not harm others; - do not violate the rights of others in our community; - are not part of a pattern of inappropriate behaviours; - do not require intervention of specialist support staff.
+- are minor breaches in school values; - do not significantly harm others; - do not significantly violate the rights of others in our community; - are not part of a pattern of inappropriate behaviours; - do not require intervention of specialist support staff.